DKhorkov/benefit-bistro-backend/README.md

 mypy ./
 ```

 ## Alembic

 ### Run via docker, when app is launched in docker:

-To create new migration run next command:
+To create new migration use next command:
 ```bash
 make -C docker makemigrations name=<your migration description here>
 ```

-To migrate run next command:
+To migrate use next command:
 ```bash
 make -C docker migrate
 ```

-To downgrade database run next command:
+To downgrade database use next command:
 ```bash
 make -C docker downgrade to=<Number of migrations>  # -1, -2 or base to downgrade to start point
 ```